vickiebananas/nu-web-dev/_units/unit6.md

 IDEAS:
 	- It's difficult finding the right balance between throwing y'all into the deep end and making sure you all know how to swim!
 	- detail importance about learning to do research and follow documentation to implement specific featues and do downloads and installs

+ react vids not great for comeplete beginners

+mini proj or exercise problems?

 -->